 - Spanish: Ginkgo, arbol de oro

 - Description: This plant is a tree of the Ginkgoaceae family, growing up to 30 meters high.
 It is dioic (with different male and female plants), with deciduous, thick, elastic leaves divided into two lobules when young.
-Its fruit is a yellow berry, which is edible when fresh, but nauseating when too ripe.
+Its fruit is a yellow berry, edible when fresh but nauseating when too ripe.

 - Parts used: The leaves